rafamalaga86/hacker-news-alternative/README.md

-Once you clone it to your machine, execute it with this `php -S localhost:8000 -t web web/index.php `
+Once you clone it to your machine, make a `composer install` and then execute it with this `php -S localhost:8000 -t web web/index.php `

 First of all, I would like to tell you guys that I don't have all the time free that I wish, because I have a 40 hours job and other obligations, and was a challenge to take the hours needed to do this in one week, as you requested.